|

 Genesis and Financing

-The genesis of Phantom of the Paradise was Brian De Palma's sad experience in 1969 hearing a Beatles song ("A Day in the Life") played as muzak in an elevator, and realizing that everything that's beautiful can be transformed by corporate America into garbage for the sake of a dollar.
+The genesis of Phantom of the Paradise was Brian De Palma's sad experience in 1969 hearing a Beatles song (which he has sometimes recalled was "A Day in the Life", and on other occasions remembered it being "I Wanna Hold Your Hand") played as muzak in an elevator, and realizing that everything that's beautiful can be transformed by corporate America into garbage for the sake of a dollar.
 He combined that with his own experiences of trying to pitch his original material to indifferent studio executives who either ignored it or ripped it off, and an idea from Mark Stone and John Weiser, two of his friends, about a "Phantom of the Fillmore" (a title which appears on early versions of the script and in stories in Variety and the Hollywood Reporter in July of 1973 announcing the project "to be filmed in San Francisco", but which was dropped when the rights to the "Fillmore" name couldn't be obtained from Bill Graham)...

 ...and five years later, the result was Phantom of the Paradise.
 (An intervening title was simply Phantom, but concerns about conflict with the King Features comic strip by that name forced the addition of "...of the Paradise".)